tuckerweibell/recipe/src/unreleased.md

 - Changed width of modal to 550px.
 - Set base font-size and type on EzTable, EzField and EzButton.
 - Tweaked input placeholder styles to more closely match mocks
+- Removed the constraint that select all must be implemented if both selection and pagination are implemented together.
+This change is intended to facilitate an easier migration path for pages that offer pagination and selection, but are not in a position to implement "select all", either due to data-size constraints, or due to the added complexity of handling both a "select many" vs "select all" action.
+Closes [#160](https://github.com/ezcater/recipe/issues/160) and [#165](https://github.com/ezcater/recipe/issues/160).

 #### Bug fixes